digital-analysis-co/digital-analysis-co/docs/blog/posts/consent_mode_&_google_analytics_attribution.md

 [How Consent Mode Works](https://support.google.com/google-ads/answer/10000067) documentation covers basic and advanced consent mode.

-With basic consent mode, tags are blocked until consent is granted, so overall traffic volume may decrease.
-However, the attribution data distribution (e.g., Direct, Organic, or Paid Search) stays intact.
+With basic consent mode, tags are blocked until consent is granted, which may lower overall traffic volume while keeping the attribution distribution (e.g., Direct, Organic, Paid Search) technically intact.
+In practice, traffic may skew toward engaged channels like Direct or Search, where users are more likely to consent.

 Setting up [Advanced Consent Mode](https://support.google.com/google-ads/answer/10000067) allows Google tags to fire before consent acceptance using cookieless pings.
-Using these pings lets GA get a closer-to-complete view of all web traffic than otherwise.
+Using these pings alongside Google Machine Learning modeling lets GA get a closer-to-complete view of all web traffic than otherwise.

-This is done via modeling and the use of [url_passthrough](https://developers.google.com/tag-platform/security/guides/consent?consentmode=advanced#passthroughs), where UTMs follow the user around from page to page till acceptance of cookies, at which point a session is initiated with the UTMs on consent update.
+The [url_passthrough](https://developers.google.com/tag-platform/security/guides/consent?consentmode=advanced#passthroughs) utility is used to preserve UTM, gclid or other campaign query parameters that would otherwise be stored in cookies.
+With `url_passthrough`, these URL parameters follow the user around from page to page untill cookie acceptance, at which point a session is initiated with the passed through parameters on consent update.

-In both cases you should still update consent state on acceptance to facilitate GA modeling quality and future proof your setup.
+In both cases you should still update consent state on acceptance to facilitate GA modeling quality, and to future-proof your setup.

 ## Cookieless Pings